Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide: Results

-To test the upper bound on the wavelength sensitivity of our SSPD-rail devices, we tested a 20~$\mu$m-wide SSPD in a 300~mK cryostat~\cite{hampel2025tungsten} fit with an optical window for free-space coupled infrared light sources, which in this case was a blackbody source, and a monochromator at the 40~K stage for precise wavelength selection.
-This optical window resulted in higher background photon counts than for measurements performed at 1550~nm [Fig.~\ref{fig1}(d) and Fig.~\ref{fig2}(a)], which was done with a windowless 900~mK cryostat and a fiber-coupled laser.
-Figure~\ref{fig2}(b) shows the measured photon count rate of the 20~$\mu$m-wide SSPD under flood illumination of $\lambda= 4\,\mu$m photons as a function of $I_{\mathrm{s}}$ with the rails off ($I_{\mathrm{r}} = 0$~mA) and with the rails on ($I_{\mathrm{r}} = I_{\mathrm{r}}^{*}$).
-The background characteristic of this light source and cryostat is evident in the $I_{\mathrm{s}}=550\,\mu$A to $675\,\mu$A range before the log-linear dark counts dominate.
-By turning on the rails, the dark counts are reduced enabling measurement of the 20~$\mu$m-wide strip's photon count rate at higher $I_{\mathrm{s}}$.
-The count rate at higher $I_{\mathrm{s}}$ increases and rolls over onto the start of a detection plateau, indicating near unity IDE.
+To test the upper bound on the wavelength sensitivity of our SNSPD-rail devices, we tested a 20~$\mu$m-wide SNSPD with 300~$\mu$m constriction length in a $\approx 260$~mK cryostat~\cite{hampel2026tungsten} fit with an optical window for free-space coupled infrared light sources, which in this case was a blackbody source with a temperature of 630~K, and a monochromator at the 40~K stage used for precise wavelength selection.
+This optical window resulted in higher background photon counts than the fiber-coupled experiments at 1550~nm [Fig.~\ref{fig1}(d) and Fig.~\ref{fig2}(a)].
+Figure~\ref{fig2}(b) shows the background-subtracted photon count rate of the 20~$\mu$m-wide SNSPD under flood illumination of $\lambda= 4\,\mu$m photons as a function of $I_{\mathrm{s}}$ with the rails off ($I_{\mathrm{r}} = 0$~mA) and with the rails on ($I_{\mathrm{r}} = I_{\mathrm{r}}^{*} \approx 10.1$~mA).
+The background counts due to this light source and cryostat are evident in the $I_{\mathrm{s}}=550\,\mu$A to $675\,\mu$A range before the log-linear dark counts dominate.
+By turning on the rails, the dark counts are reduced enabling measurement of the 20~$\mu$m-wide wire's photon count rate at higher $I_{\mathrm{s}}$.
+The count rate at higher $I_{\mathrm{s}}$ increases and rolls over onto the start of a detection plateau, indicating near-unity IDE.
+This result represents a factor of 20 increase in wire width compared to the current state of the art for high efficiency SNSPDs at mid-infrared wavelengths~\cite{wang2026saturated}.
+We note that during this measurement, biasing the rails at $I_{\mathrm{r}}^{*}$ increased the operating temperature by approximately 120~mK due to Joule heating, likely due to the high-resistivity CuNi coaxial cabling at the low-temperature stage.
+This heating could be mitigated by instead using superconducting coaxial cables.